OliviaNguyen1789/Bicycle-Manufacturer-dataset--Sales-Performance-Analysis--SQL/README.md

 <img width="825" alt="Screen Shot 2025-03-04 at 10 15 41 AM" src="https://github.com/user-attachments/assets/3cef9e2e-6833-4f9a-84af-8ce39c288b18" />

-The stock-to-sales ratios reveal significant inventory imbalances across products.
-High-end mountain frames show excessive stock levels (ratios 10-27) compared to sales, while popular road bikes maintain healthier ratios (1.1-1.5).
-This suggests potential overproduction or slow turnover for certain mountain frames.
-The company should reassess its inventory management strategy, particularly for high-ratio items, to optimize stock levels and improve capital efficiency.
+The stock-to-sales ratio highlights inefficiencies in the company's inventory management.
+Low-selling products have excessively high ratios, driving up inventory costs, while high-selling products have low or zero ratios, increasing the risk of stockouts and lost sales.
+To enhance capital efficiency, the company should refine its inventory strategy, focusing on balancing stock levels.

 ### Query 08: Number of order and value at Pending status in 2014